schneems/ruby_view_server/readme.md

 Commit the results to git

-## 3) Page Generator with Layout
+## 3) Use a Layout to Add Content to All Pages

 If you want to add some content to all the pages such as a header containing a global navigation or a footer containing copyright information it would be tedious to add this to each page.
-Such a task would not be very DRY (don't repeat yourself) since modifying one file would mean you need to mondify many.
+Such a task would not be very DRY (don't repeat yourself) since modifying one file would mean you need to modify many.

 Instead we could have a header erb file and a footer erb file that we could join with the contents in our 'views` directory.
 This would make modifications simple.

 Even better we can use a layout file.
-Here we've provided one in `layouts` with the name `application.html.erb` since it is the main layout for this application.
-This file provides an easy way to modify the content before or after the page content, and is very easy to edit since it is all in one place.
+Here we've provided one in `layouts` with the name `application.html.erb`.
+This file provides an easy way to modify the page before or after the page content, and is very easy to edit since it is all in one place.

-We are using the concept of yielding to a block with ruby to insert our page contents into the middle of the layout file.
+We are using the concept of **yielding** to a block with ruby, to insert our page contents into the middle of the layout file.
 If you look in the application file you will see `<%= yield %>` this is where the content for your pages goes.
 Blocks will be covered later, or you can look up some examples and see the code in `block_example.rb` if you're interested.

 In the terminal you can run:

     $ ruby page_generator_with_layout.rb

 This should take the contents of the files you modified in section #2 and output them again to the `public` directory, only now they have a layout.
+Drag one of them the browser.

 Homework: